vader-pepe/ascii-based-filter/README.md

 # Ascii-Based-Filter

 This program creates ASCII art from images by converting luminance to characters and edges to directional symbols.
-The current implementation replaces luminance values with ASCII characters (.,c,p,O), with edge detection and directional character replacement as a work-in-progress feature.
+The current implementation replaces luminance values with ASCII characters (.:`coPO?@█), with edge detection and directional character replacement as a work-in-progress feature.

 ## Features
 - Luminance to ASCII conversion: Replaces pixel brightness with ASCII characters